rbalonek/cocktail-helper/README.md

 1. Search using spirit name
 2. view ingredients needed for drink
 3. view drink recipe / preparation
-4. view history / info of drink.
+4. view ingredients of drink.
 5. see an img of completed drink

 #### PostMVP

-1. fun css that animates a shaker when page results load
+1. fun css that animates images
 2. Design html/css to make it look like a bar
 3. Make an interactive ’speed rack’ image so you can just click on img of popular spirits.
 4. 'email this recipe' feature (as a recepie card w/ image).